enke-dev/lint/README.md

 ## Prepare Prettier config

-A [shared prettier configuration](https://prettier.io/docs/sharing-configurations) can be used by creating a `prettier.config.js` (or `prettier.config.ts`) file in the root of your project with the following content:
+A [shared prettier configuration](https://prettier.io/docs/sharing-configurations) can be used by creating a `prettier.config.ts` file in the root of your project with the following content:

 ```js
 import config from '@enke.dev/lint/prettier.config.js';